 Don’t just “smile and wave”—work to process that information you’re hearing.
 Active listening requires focusing and responding to the speaker, confirming that you understand what they’re saying.
 If you don’t understand, that’s okay too!
 Asking questions shows that you’re listening.

 21. Keeping your Cool

-A hotheaded employee is just as confusing/frightening/uncomfortable to watch as volatile guy at a party: kicking over a lamp because someone dropped a chip on the floor.
-Don’t be that guy; don’t kick over a lamp.
+A hotheaded employee is just as confusing/frightening/uncomfortable as the volatile guy at a party kicking over a lamp because someone dropped a chip on the floor.
+Don’t be that guy; don’t kick over a light.

 Don’t shoot down an idea or task right away.
 Take some time to consider the benefits, and perhaps try it out.
 It will show that you can adapt to change and embrace new ideas.

 19. Ability to Influence Others